About the survey

 What do the results show?

 Overall, the results show that VPN awareness is increasing in many countries, with relatively stable usage over the years.
-Let’s look at the survey results to understand how Australians use VPNs.
+Let’s look at the UK survey results to understand how Brits use VPNs.

-The survey revealed that most Australians know what a VPN is, making it one of the top 10 countries in the study for VPN awareness.
-Just over six out of 10 (62.7%) people in Australia are aware of VPNs, with over a quarter (27.1%) using them.
+The survey revealed that most Brits know what a VPN is, making it one of the top 5 countries in the study for VPN awareness.
+Nearly seven out of 10 (67.9%) people in the UK are aware of VPNs, with over a quarter (27.9%) using them.

-VPN usage is average in Australia and has remained relatively stable over the last four years, with 25.1% using a VPN in 2020 and 27.1% using a VPN today.
+VPN usage is average in the UK and has remained relatively stable over the last four years.
+However, VPN awareness has steadily increased from 61.5% in 2020 to 67.9% in 2023.

-Like in most other markets, a typical VPN user in Australia is male and between 25 and 54 years old.
-They belong to Gen Y (the millennial generation) or Gen X (the post-boomers).
-These users are typically hired workers who feel like they have enough money and can save when needed.
+Like in most other markets, a typical VPN user in the UK is male and between 25 and 44 years old.
+They belong to Gen Y (the millennial generation) or Gen X (the post-boomer generation).
+These users are typically employed, have enough money, and can save for the future.

 The survey has uncovered some questionable VPN usage habits that may present security and privacy risks.
-A quarter (25.7%) of Australians who use VPNs choose free services even though they are considered less reliable.
+Two in five (40.0%) Brits who use VPNs choose free services even though they are considered less reliable.

 Free VPNs don’t charge monthly or yearly fees, making them seem like an attractive option.
 However, these services still have to make money, so they often end up tracking and selling user data to third parties, bombarding users with ads, or employing aggressive strategies to get their free users to upgrade to a paid version.